Administering the OBS

 Note: The chararacters / < > are not allowed in node names.
 All other special characters are allowed.

 For considerations and best practices related to defining the resource and project OBS, see the FAQ “What are some guidelines for setting up the Resource OBS and Project OBS?”

 Adding and Changing OBS Nodes

 Below is the OBS administration screen, showing the Resource, Project, and Cost Center OBS.

-You can move nodes by dragging up or down to the parent node of your choice.
+Move nodes by dragging up or down to the desired parent node.

-Right-clicking on a node shows the following dialog, which offers multiple options allowing you to edit/rename, insert, or delete nodes.
+Right-clicking on a node shows the following dialog, which offers multiple options allowing you to edit/rename, add a sub-node, insert before, or delete nodes.

-Remember to save when your changes are complete.
+Remember to click the Save icon in the appropriate pane* when your changes are complete.